Skip to main content

 Chinese Snake Cucumber cucumber Feb 18 Feb 25 Transplant May 11

-Chioggia Beet root_vegetable Feb 25 Direct Sow Apr 21 – May 1
+Chioggia Beet root vegetable Feb 25 Direct Sow Apr 21 – May 1

 Chocolate Cherry Sunflowers flower Feb 11 Feb 25 Transplant May 11 – May 26